 |Notes||No pets allowed, No smoking at this property|

 Gas central heating.
 Electric cooker, microwave, fridge, washing machine, tumble dryer, TV with Freeview, DVD, CD player.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Highchair.
+Travel cot and highchair.
 Off road parking for two cars.
 Balcony with chairs.
 Sorry, no pets and no smoking.
 Shops and pubs 2 mins walk.
 Note: Property is accessed by 15 external stone and wooden steps.
 Note: Babes-in-arms and children aged 8 and over only.

 Impressive mountains, open fells and clear-water lakes, the Lake District has it all.
 From walking in the mountains to exhilarating watersports or just a gentle cruise on a steam-powered yacht, Cumbria is the perfect holiday destination.